Arsenical bronze: Advantages

-Arsenical bronze, sites and civilisations
+Sites and civilisations

 Reproductions of Bronze Age knives made from high-arsenic bronze (left) and tin bronze (center and right).
 Depending on the content of arsenic, the alloy is of pale red to silverish color.

 Arsenical bronze was used by many societies and cultures across the globe.
 Firstly, the Iranian plateau, followed by the adjacent Mesopotamian area, together covering modern Iran, Iraq and Syria, has the earliest arsenical bronze metallurgy in the world, as previously mentioned.
 It was in use from the 4th millennium BC through to mid 2nd millennium BC, a period of nearly 2,000 years.
 There was a great deal of variation in arsenic content of artifacts throughout this period, making it impossible to say exactly how much was added deliberately and how much came about by accident.

 These matters were clarified considerably by 2016.
 The two relevant ancient sites in eastern Turkey (Malatya Province) are Norşuntepe and Değirmentepe, where arsenical bronze production was taking place before 4000 BC.
 Hearths or natural draft furnaces, slag, ore, and pigment had been recovered throughout these sites.
 This was in the context of architectural complexes typical of southern Mesopotamian architecture.

 According to Boscher (2016), at Değirmentepe, arsenical copper objects were clearly manufactured around 4200 BC, yet the technological aspects of this production remain unclear.
 This is because the primary smelting of ore seems to have been undertaken elsewhere, perhaps already at the sites of mining.

 In contrast, the related Norşuntepe site provides a better context of production, and demonstrates that some form of arsenic alloying was indeed taking place by the 4th millennium BC.
 Since the slag identified at Norşuntepe contains no arsenic, this means that arsenic in some form was added separately.

 Societies using arsenical bronze include the Akkadians, those of Ur, and the Amorites, all based around the Tigris and Euphrates rivers and centres of the trade networks which spread arsenical bronze across the Middle East during the Bronze Age.

 The Chalcolithic-period Nahal Mishmar hoard in the Judean Desert west of the Dead Sea contains a number of arsenical bronze (4–12% arsenic) and perhaps arsenical copper artifacts made using the lost-wax process, the earliest known use of this complex technique.
 "Carbon-14 dating of the reed mat in which the objects were wrapped suggests that it dates to at least 3500 B.C.
 It was in this period that the use of copper became widespread throughout the Levant, attesting to considerable technological developments that parallel major social advances in the region."